HDFGroup/hdf5/HDF5Examples/README.md

 *Please refer to the Using_CMake.txt or Using_Autotools.txt file for installation instructions.*

-This repository contains a high-performance library's example code that demostrate the HDF5® data model API.
+This repository contains a high-performance library's example code that demonstrate the HDF5® data model API.
 The HDF5® data model has been adopted across many industries and this implementation has become a de facto data management standard in science, engineering, and research communities worldwide.